izmecharr/eda-nyc-taxi-trip-duration/README.md

 ## 🎯 Project Overview

 *This is a mini-project to show exploratory data analysis (EDA) using NYC Taxi Trip Duration dataset from Kaggle.
-The analysis uncovers patterns in urban transportation behavior, identifies peak demand periods, and provides actionable business insights for taxi operations optimization.&
+The analysis uncovers patterns in urban transportation behavior, identifies peak demand periods, and provides actionable business insights for taxi operations optimization.*

 **🔗 Access the Analysis:**
 - **Local Jupyter Notebook:** `notebooks/01_eda_nyc_taxi_trip_analysis.ipynb`